gingerbeardman/gingerbeardman.github.io/_posts/2021-04-19-automating-interactions-using-apple-events.md

 ---
 [As I've previously mentioned](/2021/04/17/turning-an-ipad-pro-into-the-ultimate-classic-macintosh/), UltraPaint and artWORKS share a lot of DNA so their structure is effectively identical, including the tool palette.
 This is a good thing as I intend to automate tool selection in both apps and I'll take any help 30-year-old software wants to send my way!

+Chapter 6 in the book "The Automatic Mac" (1992, [download](https://vintageapple.org/macbooks/)) details a number of ways of scripting graphics programs.
+They use Canvas as an example, which is great because that is a very close relative to the artWORKS and UltraPaint apps that I use.
+The book informed a lot of what I'm doing here, though my approach differs because of my available tools and personal preference.

 ### Simply Clicking